Coron, Palawan

 It is home to the Coron Island Natural Biotic Area, which is listed in the natural category of the UNESCO World Heritage Tentative List.

 Etymology

 Before the present name, it was called Bancuang, named after the native name of the palm that grew abundantly along the rivers and marshes especially at the spot where the spring that was source of the town's water supply was found.
 When the Spaniards arrived, they named the area Peñon de Coron, after the Tagbanua word "Corong", a type of pot.
-In 1902, the name was changed into Coron, its present name.
+In 1902, the name was changed into Coron, its present name which is used to this date.